wpafw/wpafw.org/registration.md

 ## Registration levels
 ### Attending Membership: ~~$50 pre-reg~~ / $60 on-site
-An attending membership allows a member access to the event for its duration (Friday, Saturday, Sunday), meals at the event, and any publications at the event.
+An attending membership allows a member access to the event for its duration (Friday, Saturday, Sunday) and any publications at the event.

 You also get 2 free seed tickets for the charity auction!

 ### Sponsor Membership: ~~$70 pre-reg~~ / $80 on-site